 To be clear: I have no beef with the Romantic, Modern or Postmodern fragment.
 On the contrary, art produced under its aegis remains my favourite art.
 I could recite pretty much the whole of The Waste Land by heart, for instance.
 But nonetheless my creative allegience belongs not to High Modernism and its literary-experimental high culture descendants, but on the contrary to the derided pulp shadow of that High Modernist tradition.
 Let's take for example Tolkien, for the simple reason that I love him.
 For all the problems with his writing, all the limitations of his representation of women, the racial cast to his imagination, his small-c (and large-C) Conservatism, I love him.
 I read him as a kid, and have re-read the Lord of the Rings every year through my life.
 He was my gateway drug into Fantasy and therefore SF.

 Now one way we might want to take Tolkien is as anti-matter to the matter of High Modernism.
-Joyce wrote one short, accessible and widely-read book (Portrait of the Artist), one much longer and more challenging novel about language and myth that featured some of the same characters (Ulysses) and one mad giant unreadable book (Finnegans Wake).
+As Jenny Turner notes, Joyce wrote one short, accessible and widely-read book (Portrait of the Artist), one much longer and more challenging novel about language and myth that featured some of the same characters (Ulysses) and one mad giant unreadable book (Finnegans Wake).
 Tolkien, of course—The Hobbit (1937), The Lord of the Rings (1954-5) and The Silmarillion (1977)—did the same.
 But Joyce became the cornerstone of the academy's sense of what the novel in the 20th-Century means, and Tolkien, still largely academically neglected, became instead the favourite of the general non-academic reader, as per Tom Shippey's polemical, and wonderful, study: Tolkien: the Author of the Century.
 In many ways Tolkien, and the pulp-SF inheritors of H G Wells, shadow the trajectory of Joyce, and the high-art inheritors of the tradition of Henry James, through this period.

 And that's peculiarly relevant to the broader argument I'm trying to pull together for this blog-post.
 Because the core fact about Tolkien, really the starting-point from which everything he wrote and imagined derived (even more fundamental than his deep philological passion for inventing languages) was his stated desire to reconstruct a mythology for England.